 Hal concludes the tale by saying that through time, even more rings were forged and the Corps would grow in size.
 Even Avra’s life would pass on eventually as a quick montage showed every Green Lantern who would inherit his ring as it eventually makes its way towards Hal himself.

 We head back to our main story as Hal and Arisia get their rings charged up.
 Afterwards, she gets introduced to Kilowog who tells her that this impeding crisis won’t be as rough as his boot camp session.
 As they fly off towards Oa’s sun, Arisia tells her mentor of what she’s heard about him.
-When Hal tells her that he’s not as demanding as Deegan was, this leads into our next tale “Kilowog”.
+When Hal tells her that he’s nowhere near demanding as Deegan was, this leads into our next tale “Kilowog”.
 (Based on “New Blood” by Peter J. Tomasi & Chris Samnee.
 Writer: Peter J. Tomasi.
 Director: Lauren Montgomery)

 The segment opens with the titular character among several new recruits under the strict watch of Sgt.
 Deegan (voiced by Wade Williams).
 While under his regime, Kilowog and his fellow rookies are subjected to brutal survival-of-the-fittest tests and each one requires them to do so without the help of their rings.